guysqr/release-machine-workshop/part-one.md

 #### Set the CodeCommit repos as remotes for this repo

 We need the code in the current working tree to also be pushed to these new CodeCommit repos.
-To do that I created two helper scripts you can run:
+To do that I created two helper scripts you can run that will add the new CodeCommit repos as remotes to this repo.

 ```
 chmod 700 repo-add-remotes.sh